Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/intro_best_pract_ibmi/using_cftutil.md

 ---

-    title: Using CFTUTIL Transfer CFT IBM i specific commands
+    title: "Using CFTUTIL Transfer CFT IBM i specific commands"
-    linkTitle: Using CFTUTIL IBM i specific commands
+    linkTitle: "Using CFTUTIL IBM i specific commands"
     weight: 290

----
-## Line-mode commands
+---## Line-mode commands

 The Transfer CFT utility CFTUTIL can accept line-mode commands.
-Enter the command at the <span class="code">`CFTUTIL > `</span>prompt and press ENTER to validate.
-To exit CFTUTIL, enter the<span class="code">` /end `</span>command.
+Enter the command at the `CFTUTIL > `prompt and press ENTER to validate.
+To exit CFTUTIL, enter the` /end `command.

 ****Examples****